m1auch4t/FubukiBot/README.md

 6. Start the bot using `node .` or `node index.js`

 ### License
-There is no license :sunglasses:
+The project is abandoned, do whatever ya want